e4drcf/ewizardjs-docs/docs/documentation/component.md

 ## Interactive Components

-In the case when a component changes its own state it should notify external world about those updates.
+In the case when a component changes its own state it should notify the external world about those updates.

-It makes it possible to subscribe in a parent component for child's component data changes.
+It makes it possible to subscribe to a parent component for child's component data changes.

 Vue defines a special mechanism for it via modifier .sync.